2022 Afghanistan floods

 In May 2022, floods affected several parts of Afghanistan, killing 429 people.
 It was later reported the 182 people died due to flooding in August, as well as 40 people in July and 19 in June.
 From June to August, just as the country was recovering from an earthquake in Khost Province, floods hit again, killing 19 in June, 39 in July, and 182 others in August.

 Impact

-Afghanistan has suffered from drought and climate change, with low crop yields raising fears of serious food shortages.
-The weather has exacerbated poverty caused by decades of war and then a drop in foreign aid and the freezing of assets abroad after the Taliban took over, and U.S.-led forces withdrew, in August.
+Afghanistan has weathered drought and climate change, with low crop yields creating food shortages.
+This has exacerbated poverty caused by decades of war, a drop in foreign aid and the freezing of assets abroad after the Taliban came back and U.S.-led forces withdrew in August.

 May

 Flooding in May killed approximately 400 people.
 The rain and flooding was particularly severe in the provinces of Badghis, Faryab and Baghlan.
 Hassibullah Shekhani, head of communications and information at Afghanistan's National Disaster Management Authority, said 500 homes have been destroyed and 2,000 more damaged, 300 head of livestock killed and some 3,000 acres of crops damaged.
 He also stated that the International Committee of the Red Cross was helping and officials would approach other international organisations for help.